|Title:||Associate Head Coach|

 Rueb has helped guide the Crimson to a 119-53 record and has coached 17 All-Ivy selections in singles and 11 All-Ivy duos in doubles in his six seasons.
 He also led Harvard to the NCAA Tournament in 2008, 2012, 2013 and 2014.
 After a stellar 2011-12 campaign that saw the Crimson compile a 23-3 overall record, Rueb was named the ITA Northeast Assistant Coach of the Year, the first time a Harvard assistant received the honor in over a decade.
 Rueb has also been active in the academic/athletic interface in his time as an assistant coach, leading tours to help coaches familiarize themselves with Harvard and starting "back to school week" when coaches attend classes with their student-athletes.

-Andrew was a standout for the Crimson, playing No. 1 singles and doubles during his career.
+Andrew was a standout for the Crimson, playing No. 1 singles and doubles during his career and was inducted into the Harvard Athletics Hall of Fame in 2013.
 He was twice voted the Ivy League Player of the Year in 1993 and 1995 and competed at the NCAA tournament three times.
 He was a four-time first-team All-Ivy recipient, twice in singles and twice in doubles.
 Academically, he received the prestigious John Reardon Award for Harvard's Scholar-Athlete of the year in 1995.
 In the spring of 2013, Rueb was inducted into the Harvard Varsity Club Hall of Fame.

 Rueb spent time as a journeyman on the professional tennis circuit and published an article of his travels in Tennis Week Magazine and has blogged for the New York Times about tennis.
 Some of his professional highlights on the ATP tour included doubles main draw at Wimbledon in 1997 and the U.S. Open singles qualifiers in 1998.